 How to read the diagrams?

-Below you can see one image of a piano chord diagram:
+On the image below you can see one example of how a piano chord is presented on this site including a diagram:

 A red color means that the key is part of the chord that is in focus.
-To play the actual chord on a piano, you should press down all keys marked in red (if needed, see a diagram compared to a realistic picture).
+To play the actual chord on a piano, press down all keys marked in red (if needed, see a diagram compared to a realistic picture).
 Since the pattern of keys repeat itself on the keyboard, you can place your hand in many positions.
-However, you will notice that there is more bass on the left part of the keyboard and more treble as you go to the right.
+You will notice, however, that there is more bass on the left part of the keyboard and more treble as you go to the right.
 Therefore, you should strive for placing your hand somewhere in the middle.

 To understand the pictures used in the piano chord guide it is to your advantage to know all the notes on the keyboard.

-When looking at piano chord symbols, you will often see # (pronounced sharp) or b (pronounced flat), for example C# or Db.
+When looking at piano chord symbols, we often see # (pronounced sharp) or b (pronounced flat), for example C# or Db.

 Then the chord is only written with a letter, like C, it is a major chord.
 A chord written as Cm means C minor.

 Sus, Dim and Aug are abbreviations for suspended, diminished and augmented.

 For inverted chords a slash is used between the original chord name and the alternative bass note (i.e. C/E).

 A parenthesis can sometimes be seen in the chord name, for example C(#5), meaning that the chord has an alteration or extension.